jccarlosjr/jccarlosjr/README.md

 # Hello, I'm Carlos Junior 👋

-I am a Software Engineering student in my 5th semester and passionate about software development.
+I am a backend developer in my 6th semester and passionate about solving problems.
 Here's a bit about me:

 ## About Me